foxmask/dj-diabetes/README.rst

 Django Diabetes is a personal Glucose Manager

-It permits you to follow your daily health
+It allows you to follow your daily health

 Improvements
 ============